 What is a E-RYT 200 or Experienced Registered Yoga Teacher 200 hour

-This credential signifies that a yoga teacher has completed a 200-hour teacher training with a RYS, and has at least 1,000 hours of teaching experience since completing training, and has also taught for at least two years post-training.
+The E-RYT 200 credential signifies that a yoga teacher has completed a 200-hour teacher training with a RYS, and has at least 1,000 hours of teaching experience since completing training, and has also taught for at least two years post-training.

 What is a E-RYT 500 or Experienced Registered Yoga Teacher 500 hour

-This credential signifies that the yoga teacher has completed a 500-hour teacher training with a RYS (or a 200 hour and 300 hour training separately), and has at least 2,000 hours of teaching experience since completing the training, and has taught for at least 4 years post-training.
+The E-RYT 500 credential signifies that the yoga teacher has completed a 500-hour teacher training with a RYS (or a 200 hour and 300 hour training separately), and has at least 2,000 hours of teaching experience since completing the training, and has taught for at least 4 years post-training.

 What is a RYS or Registered Yoga School

-A RYS or ‘registered yoga school' is a school that is affiliated with Yoga Alliance.
-They have paid the fee(s), had their curriculum approved by YA, and it fulfills the specific educational requirements as designated by Yoga Alliance.
-This means that students who complete their program have the option to register with Yoga Alliance upon program completion.
+A RYS or Registered Yoga School is a school that is affiliated or registered with Yoga Alliance.
+They have paid the fee(s), had their curriculum approved by YA, and it meets the specific educational requirements designated by Yoga Alliance.

 According to YogaTeacher.org, it is important to note that Yoga Alliance does not certify yoga teachers.
 YA allows yoga teachers to register with them once they have completed a yoga teacher certification course at a RYS.